-Telephone or internet banking gives you another option for paying your rates and are available through most banks.
-These services allow you to pay your rates whenever it suits and from anywhere in the country.
+Payment via telephone or internet banking is available through most banks.
+These services allow you to pay your rates at any point in time and from anywhere in the country.

-You may pay your rates in full or by instalments.
-To avoid penalties at least one quarter of your rates must be paid quarterly by the dates below:
+Rates can be paid in full or by instalments.
+To avoid penalties, at least one quarter of your rates must be paid each quarter by the dates below:

-All outstanding rates after the last day for payment will incur a 10 percent penalty.
-All rates outstanding at 30 June will incur a further 10 percent penalty.
+All outstanding rates after the last day for payment for each instalment will incur a penalty equating to 10% of the rates instalment value.
+Any rates outstanding at 30 June (relating to the current and prior years) will incur a further 10% penalty

 Low income earners may be eligible for a rates rebate.
 Central Government provides funding for rates rebates for low-income home owners.